slcorp/RTView-ClearBlade/README.md

 * On the top menu, click on Design.

 	This will bring up the RTDraw, which is RTViewCloud’s visual editor.

 * Click on File in the menu.

+* Click on Import ….

+* In the file browser, change directory to \rtvdemos\RTView-ClearBlade-Displays.

+* Select all displays and click Open.

+	This step only needs to be done once for each display.

+* Click on File in the menu.